andyatkinson/andyatkinson.github.io/_posts/2017-04-21-this-week-in-rails.md

 title: "This Week in Rails"
 date: 2017-04-21
 comments: true
-tags: [Ruby, Rails, "Open Source"]
+tags: [Ruby, Ruby on Rails, Open Source]
 ---

 "This Week in Rails" is a weekly newsletter, started by [Godfrey Chan](https://twitter.com/chancancode), that covers a week's worth of interesting changes to the Ruby on Rails framework.